Physical Therapy

 Treatment may include:

-- gait training and walking in water
+- Gait training and walking in water

-- mobility and flexibility exercises
+- Mobility and flexibility exercises

-- progressive strengthening using water resistance
+- Progressive strengthening using water resistance

-- balance and coordination training
+- Balance and coordination training

-- low-impact cardiovascular conditioning
+- Low-impact cardiovascular conditioning

 Exercises are progressed gradually based on your tolerance and response to care.